 Randomized, double-blind, multinational, placebo-controlled, 12-

-week, phase 3 study2,36MWD = 6-minute walk distance; mPAP = mean pulmonary arterial pressure; PVR = pulmonary vascular resistance; WHO FC = World Health Organization Functional Class.
+6MWD = 6-minute walk distance; mPAP = mean pulmonary arterial pressure; PVR = pulmonary vascular resistance; WHO FC = World Health Organization Functional Class.

 Improvement in 6MWD was observed at 2 weeks and continued through 12 weeks2